 Lopez maintains several research affiliations at ASU and other universities.
 She is currently a Research Associate with the Center for Drug and Social Policy Research at the University of Houston, a Visiting Associate Research Scientist at the Columbia University School of Social Work, a Faculty Research Affiliate at ASU's Southwest Interdisciplinary Research Center, and a Research Affiliate at ASU's Center for Population Dynamics.

-Lopez's work has been featured in a number of journals including the Journal of Family Issues, Journal of Youth and Adolescence, Feminist Criminology, Family Relations, and Criminal Justice & Behavior.
-She and her colleagues from the School of Social Transformation also have a forthcoming edited volume, "Adolescent Girls' Sexualities and the Media," that is slated to appear in 2013.
+Lopez's work has been featured in a number of journals including the Journal of Adolescence, Youth & Society, Journal of Family Issues, Journal of Youth and Adolescence, Feminist Criminology, Family Relations, and Criminal Justice & Behavior.
+Her book "Complicated Lives: Girls, Parents, Drugs, and Juvenile Justice" was released in 2017 with Rutgers University Press.

 As a youth advocate, Lopez has taught a number of courses related to adolescent issues including Juvenile Delinquency, Latina Girls: Risk and Resiliency, Adolescent Girls: Risk and Resiliency, and Youth and Justice.
-She is slated to also begin teaching a new course called "Youth, Justice, and Education."
 In addition to these youth-focused courses, Lopez has taught research methods and statistics at both the undergraduate and graduate levels.

 Finally, Lopez is actively involved in the community.
-For the past four years, she has served on the Arizona Girls’ Roundtable Steering Committee and has written in the popular press about girls’ issues.
+She served on the Arizona Girls’ Roundtable Steering Committee from 2008-2012 and has written in the popular press about girls’ issues.
 She was also recently selected to serve on the Board of Directors for the Maricopa and Pinal county chapter of Girls on the Run.